DanGoer/advice-generator/README.md

 Open http://localhost:3000 with your browser to see the result.
 For a full list of dependencies take a look at package.json.

+If you want to use this app, you have to change addresses and link to your own sites!

 For this project is nothing else necessary, the consumed API needs no key.

 ## Usage